random-robbie/RPI-Control/README.md

 4. Find the heading ‘Forward incoming messages to a URL’
 5. Enter the URL of your /sms/textlocal.php (ensure port forward has been done)
 6. Save!
+7. Edit textlocal.php and where $smskey is put your inbox keyword in and ensure you add a space.